oracleapolloo/WRO-FUTURE-ENGINEERS-2025/README.md

 - A **common ground** is maintained across all components for signal stability.

 This setup provides enough voltage and current to power all modules simultaneously without voltage drops or overheating issues.
+<div style="clear: both;"></div><br>

+### 🧱 Custom 3D Printed Chassis
+The robot’s body was custom-designed using Fusion 360 and 3D printed using PLA material.
+It features compartments and mounting slots for all components including the Arduino, L298N, sensors, and battery pack.

+Designing the chassis in-house allowed us to create a compact, structurally balanced frame optimized for center of gravity and accessibility during repairs.
+This helped reduce weight and simplified wiring.

+The body was printed in multiple parts and assembled using screws, with space allocated for airflow, cable routing, and sensor field-of-view.
+<div style="clear: both;"></div><br>
 ---

 ## 💻 Software & Libraries